Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Possible Flasher Identification

 \subsubsection{Tagging with Artificial Spark}

-The camera effectively captured the distinctive characteristics of the flashes produced by the capacitor at 2500\,V. Figure \ref{fig:capacitanceflasher} elucidates the specific events observed within the dark box.
+The camera effectively captured the distinctive characteristics of the sparks produced by the capacitor at 2500\,V. Figure \ref{fig:capacitanceflasher} elucidates the specific events observed within the dark box.
 Additionally, Figure \ref{fig:capacitance} visually represents the positioning of the capacitor under visible light.
-The subsequent three images document the flasher process as captured by the camera with an exposure time of 500 ms. Figure \ref{fig:flashercapture1} depicts the state prior to the activation of the artificial flasher, as a background.
-Following the breakdown of the capacitor, which resulted in the generation of flashes, the camera recorded the transient conditions within the dark box, as illustrated in Figure \ref{fig:flashercapture2}.
+The subsequent three images document the sparking process as captured by the camera with an exposure time of 500\,ms. Figure \ref{fig:flashercapture1} depicts the state prior to the activation of the artificial spark.
+Following the breakdown of the capacitor, which resulted in the generation of sparks, the camera recorded the transient conditions within the dark box, as illustrated in Figure \ref{fig:flashercapture2}.
 The photograph demonstrates a gradual weakening of the flash over the subsequent 500\,ms, as evidenced in Figure \ref{fig:flashercapture3}.

 Simultaneously, the coincidence rate of the PMTs recorded by the counter is shown in Figure \ref{fig:flahser}.
-During flashing, the rates of the PMTs exhibited distinct patterns, as indicated in the graph.
-It is clear that the rate increases rapidly when the flash occurs, demonstrating that the flash at this intensity can be simultaneously monitored by all PMTs.
-Notably, the rates of two 3-inch PMTs, along with their coincidence rate, showed a significant increase.
+During sparking, the rates of the PMTs exhibited distinct patterns, as indicated in the graph.
+It is clear that the rate increases rapidly when the spark occurs, demonstrating that the flash at this intensity can be simultaneously monitored by all PMTs.
+Notably, the rates of two 3-inch PMTs, along with their coincidence rate, showed a significant increasing.
 The rate of the 20-inch PMT also experienced a notable surge at the moment of ignition, although it remained static due to saturation effects.
-During the artificial flashing event, the system’s coincidence rate reached saturation (approximately 1\,kHz) and persisted for around 10 minutes.
-Following the flash, a gradual decrease in the coincidence rate was observed, in contrast to the rapid diminishment of the flash as documented by the camera.
-However, after the saturation effects subsided, the event rate of the 20-inch PMT declined.
-Concurrently, the accidental coincidence rate among all four PMTs exhibited a decrease until it returned to normal levels.
+During the artificial spark, the system’s coincidence rate reached saturation (approximately 1\,kHz) and persisted for around 10 minutes.
+Following the spark, a gradual decrease in the coincidence rate was observed, in contrast to the rapid diminishing of the spark as documented by the camera.
+However, after the saturation effects subsided, the DCR of the 20-inch PMT declined.
+Concurrently, the accidental coincidence rate among all four PMTs exhibited a decreasing until its back to normal levels.
 These characteristic fluctuations in PMT coincidence counts are typical outcomes triggered by the externally applied ignition of the capacitor.